TousignantC/CNN_img_classification/README.md

 # convo_ML
-convo_ML is a tool used for classifying images using a convolutional neural network with TensorFlow.
+convo_ML is a tool used for classifying images using a Convolutional Neural Network with TensorFlow.